Thomas Berntsen

-Thomas Edvin Berntsen (born 31 July 1970) is a Norwegian football coach and former football defender.
+Thomas Edvin Berntsen (born 31 July 1970) is a Norwegian football manager, sporting director and former football defender.
 As a player, Berntsen is most notable for his time at Lillestrøm and Vålerenga in Tippeligaen and the Austrian club Bregenz.
 After his retirement he has been head coach of Lørenskog, Kongsvinger and Strømmen.

 Player career

 He was born in Oslo, and started his career in Strømmen before he moved to Lillestrøm where he played 65 matches in Tippeligaen from 1993 to 1996.
 He then moved to Vålerenga where he played 45 league-matches between 1997 and 1999 and also won the Norwegian Football Cup in 1997.

 In 2000, Berntsen moved to the Austrian club SW Bregenz, where his former teammate from Lillestrøm, Jan Ove Pedersen also were playing.
 After playing three matches in six months for Bregenz, he was loaned out to Bryne where he played five matches in Tippeligaen before he retired after one season with Bærum in 2001 Norwegian Second Division.